What Happens if You Get Caught Driving Without Insurance?

 Fines

-Depending on the state, fines for driving without insurance can range from a few dollars to hundreds of dollars.
-The amount also depends on whether you are a repeat offender.
+Depending on the state, fines for driving without car insurance can range from a few to hundreds of dollars.
+The amount also depends on whether you're a repeat offender.

 carInsurance icon

-State authorities can impound your vehicle if you are caught driving without insurance.
+State authorities can impound your vehicle if you're pulled over without car insurance.
 To retrieve it, you may have to provide proof of insurance and pay all associated fees, including towing and storage costs.

 driverLicense icon